On a longline fishing boat off the Galapagos Islands, a concerned biologist working undercover as a cook films a horrifying scene.

 “Shark finning is like cutting off your limbs and leaving you to bleed to death,” says Rebecca Regnery, deputy director of wildlife at Humane Society International.
 “We don’t know how most of them die, but you can guess that they probably either bleed to death or suffocate, because they can’t swim, so they’re not getting oxygen.
 They can’t eat, because they can’t swim.
 Or they might get eaten by other sharks.
 So regardless, it’s a horrific way to die.”

 Owing to the high demand for shark fin soup, particularly in China, tens of millions of sharks meet similar fates each year—from skittish hammerheads to naturally curious silky sharks to ponderous, slow-moving basking sharks.

-Such ripple effects have already been generated; along the East Coast of the U.S., for example, fewer sharks mean more skates and rays, who in turn have taken a large bite out of the scallop population.
 All this to provide for a luxury menu item, one that’s especially popular at weddings and Chinese New Year celebrations.
 Unbelievably, the fin itself is flavorless; it’s used instead for its texture and to symbolize status.